-Creating just consumer credit law for people at risk from predatory, irresponsible and high-cost lenders
+Creating just consumer credit law

 In 2019 the Government is reforming the law and regulations around consumer lending to reduce the harm caused to consumers by predatory, irresponsible and high-cost lenders.
 However, there has been no independent research on the Government’s proposals to assess whether they will result in just consumer credit law for vulnerable consumers.